abskmj/notes/content/posts/projects/npm/abskmj-query.md

 ```

-# Why I wrote it?
+# Motivation
 I have been working on lots of MEVN/MEAN stack applications lately.
-I thought it would a great idea to write the mongoose queries in the front-end code  rather than creating multiple apis for different queries.
+I thought it would a great idea to write the mongoose queries in the front-end code rather than creating multiple APIs for different queries.
 It saves lots of effort on the backend code.